donvcaz/vinted/README.md

 Rules configuration is at src/AppBundle/config/config.json (rules are applied by the order in config file)

-PHP Unit Tests can be run by command:
+PHP Unit Tests can be run by command (Tests and tests data/configs located at src/AppBundle/Tests):

     php phpunit.phar -c app src/AppBundle/